KCL-BMEIS/OOP/week2A.md

 --

 .explain-bottom[
-Have a go at modifying the `fragments.cpp` file to throw appropriate exceptions at each point where relevant
+Exercise: modify the `fragments.cpp` file to throw appropriate exceptions at each point where relevant
 ]